ParadauxIO/Conch/README.md

 ## Compatibility / Planned Compatibility

-HiberniaDiscord strives to be compatible with common plugin combinations.
+Conch strives to be compatible with common plugin combinations.
 For now this only includes PlaceholderAPI on Bukkit, however there are plans to add more in 4.X releases.

 - Vanish and Staff Chat Plugin Support
 - CarbonChat Integration with Channel Support